miha-stopar/crypto-notes/proofs1.md

 The last line is in contradiction with q-one-wayness.

+Note that other functions (instead of f) can be used as well, but they need to be q-one-way homomrphisms.
+It is essential that y is from Im(f), so that the cosets y * Im(f), y^2 * Im(f), ... are all distinct and it is hard to tell the difference between random elements in distinct cosets.

-How can it be shown that y is f image of some x using zero-knowledge proof?
+For a general homomorphism f it can be shown that y is f image of some x using zero-knowledge proof?
 By generalized Schnorr:

 ![q-one-way protocol](https://raw.github.com/miha-stopar/crypto-notes/master/img/q-one-way_protocol.png)

 This protocol can be used to show that a commitment C contains 0 by using u = C. That means a prover proves that he knows v such that f(v) = y^0 * v^q mod N = C. By using u = C * y^(-1) it can be shown that a commitment C contains 1.

 By using [11] it can be proved that a commitment contains either 0 or 1.